-| | |
+| | | | |

-Free African American Inventors Coloring Pages
+Free Black Inventors Coloring Pages for Kids

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-Sarah E Goode
+Sarah E. Goode

-Sarah E. Goode was the first African American woman to receive a U.S. patent, awarded on July 14, 1885.
-She invented the folding cabinet bed to help maximize space in small homes.
+Sarah E. Goode was the first African American woman to receive a U.S. patent, awarded in 1885.
+She invented the folding cabinet bed to make better use of space in small homes, an idea thatโ€™s easy for young children to understand and relate to.

-Coloring pages of Granville Woods and Sarah E. Goode, featuring their inventions—the railroad telegraph and cabinet bed.
+Coloring pages of Granville Woods and Sarah E. Goode, featuring their inventionsโ€”the railroad telegraph and cabinet bed.

 Granville Woods